News & Research

 Panic Attacks vs. Anxiety Attacks: They're Not the Same Thing

 One has a clinical definition.
-The other doesn't.
-But both feel like you're dying, and the treatment for each is different.
+The other does not.
+But both feel like you are dying, and the treatment for each is different.

 Panic AttacksGeneralized Anxiety Disorder